areimel/code-notes/Code Vault/Cursor AI Rules/astro-rules.md

   - Leverage Tailwind's responsive design utilities (sm:, md:, lg:, etc.).
   - Utilize Tailwind's color palette and spacing scale for consistency.
   - Implement custom theme extensions in tailwind.config.cjs when necessary.
-  - Never use the @apply directive
+  - Prefer Tailwind's utility classes for general styling, but any time you have 2 or more elements in a component that repeat the same Tailwind classes, use the @apply directive.

   Testing
   - Implement unit tests for utility functions and helpers.